-4. Food Service - The cafeteria staff may not be able to heat food without electricity.
-If the loss of power is expected to last through Nutrition or Lunch or other meals provided at school, immediately contact your Cafeteria Manager and your Area Food Services Supervisor.
+4. Food Service - The cafeteria staff may not be able to heat food without electricity or gas.
+If the loss of power is expected to last through nutrition or lunch or other meals provided at school, immediately contact your Cafeteria Manager and your Area Food Services Supervisor.
 They can arrange for food to be brought in from an off-site location.
 In a prolonged power outage, the Maintenance and Operations Branch will provide a generator to power the cafeteria.
 The cafeteria has food that needs to be kept specific temperatures to preserve safety.
-The generator will be used to run the refrigerators and freezer.
+The generator will be used to run the refrigerators and freezer or the food will be transported to a neighboring school or the Pico Rivera Foods Warehouse.